shrimpactivity/deadlock-anvil/README.md

 - show 'recent as of ... (patch #)' at top of page
 - allow download of list of items json
 - build orders should be deterministic based on selections
+- show the current item build order as a right side bar that dynamically updates